kuchma19/echo-bot/README.md

 Start configurations bot is in `configurations.cfg`.

-1. **bot_type** contains when the bot will work.
+1. **bot_type** contains where the bot will work.
 The value of field `type` must be `"telegram"` or `"console"`.
 If the value is `"telegram"` then the bot will run in your telegram bot.
 If the value is `"console"` then the bot will run in the console.

 2. **bot_messages** contains default messages for `/help` and `/repeat` command as well as a default value for the repetition count.